opf/openproject/docs/bim-guide/ifc-viewer/README.md

 ## IFC-Viewer toolbar

 The IFC-Viewer toolbar has many functions which are described below.
-The user actions all relate to the viewer and can be startet by clicking on the button.
+The user actions all relate to the viewer and can be started by clicking on the button.

 ### Reset-View